terramate-io/terramate-docs/cli/reference/functions/tm_endswith.md

 ## Related Functions

-* [`tm_startswith`](./tm_startswith.md) takes two values: a string to check and a prefix string.
-The function returns true if the string begins with that exact prefix.
+* The [tm_startswith](./tm_startswith.md) function checks if a given string starts with a specified prefix.
+It accepts two arguments: the string to evaluate and the prefix string.
+The function returns true if the string begins with the exact prefix provided.